nasa/bplib/README.md

 * __expired__: number of deleted bundles due to their lifetime expiring

+* __unrecognized__: number of bundles that were attempted to be processed but either could not be parsed or were of an unsupported type

 * __transmitted_bundles__: number of bundles returned by the `bplib_load` function for the first time (does not include retransmissions)

 * __transmitted_dacs__: number of dacs returned by the `bplib_load` function